bradenr402/fakebook/README.md

 ## Overview

 Welcome to my **fakebook** project!
 This is a personal project aimed at creating a text-based social media application with unique features and a user-friendly interface.
+While currently focused on desktop, fakebook may eventually be updated to be mobile-friendly too.
+Stay tuned!

 (This is part of the Final Project in [The Odin Project](https://www.theodinproject.com)’s Ruby on Rails Curriculum.
 Find it at https://www.theodinproject.com/lessons/ruby-on-rails-rails-final-project)